ysyk2021/the-resilient-leader-how-to-build-resilience-and-lead-with-confidence/src/chapter-5-3.md

-Chapter 5: Techniques for Managing Stress and Anxiety
+Techniques for Managing Stress and Anxiety
 =====================================================

 In this chapter, we will explore a variety of techniques that resilient leaders can employ to effectively manage stress and anxiety.
 The ability to handle these challenges is essential for maintaining well-being and leading with confidence.
 Let's delve into some effective techniques for managing stress and anxiety: